Let me tell you a story. Actually, dozens of them.

 These aren’t rare stories.
 They’re what I hear all the time from people who come to us for help.
 They thought they had a website maintenance plan—until they needed maintenance.

-Too many business owners and their marketing teams get stuck in that no-man’s land between launch and long-term support.
+Too often, business owners and their marketing teams get stuck in that no-man’s land between launch and long-term support.
 They think they’re “good to go” with their website—until something breaks, or worse, they realize they’ve been paying for “maintenance” that doesn’t actually maintain anything.

 Office: (844) 972-6224 Contact Us